 In this "Fresh Take" interview, we talk to Amanda about the profound loneliness of our personal struggles; how she held on to "the hope that was available" even in her saddest times; and how we can be present for others going through extraordinary times, even if we can't be in their labyrinths with them.

-Special note: full transcript of this episode is available, just click the link.
-Since we recorded this episode, Amanda has announced her pregnancy after a miscarriage earlier this year.
+Special note: since we recorded this episode, Amanda has announced her pregnancy after a miscarriage earlier this year.
 Congratulations, Amanda and Christopher!

 Fresh Take: Amanda Knox